EPauthenet/Local_Yardinho/README.md

 ```bash
 geo_filtering.ipynb
 ```
 - To compute the coverage of a geographical region inside the bounded box.
-Only done for Geneva here.
+Only done for Switzerland here.

 ### 3. View Results